alexbguthrie/llch/README.md

 │   └── test_tokenizers.py # Unit tests for the tokenizers.
 ├── .gitignore            # Files and directories to be ignored by Git.
 ├── CHANGELOG.md          # A log of changes made to the project.
+├── config.yaml           # Configuration file for training and generation.
 ├── README.md             # This file.
 ├── requirements.txt      # Project dependencies.
 └── train.py              # The main script for training and generation.